Freelancer vs. Independent Contractor: What’s the Difference?

 The IRS classifies freelance workers as 1099 employees.
 In contrast to full-time or part-time employees of a company, who receive a W-2, freelance workers receive a 1099 form from each client.
 The 1099 reports their earnings and indicates that the employer is not responsible for paying FICA taxes or withholding income tax on that worker’s behalf.

-While we typically think of freelancers as working from home on their computers—and many do—there are all sorts of professionals that can be 1099 workers, including doctors, lawyers, dentists and real estate agents.
+While we typically think of freelancers as working from home on their computers—and many do—all sorts of professionals, including doctors, lawyers, dentists, and real estate agents, can be 1099 workers.

 What is an Independent Contractor?